cs3org/OCM-API/IETF-RFC.md

    from the intersection of `protocol.webapp.targets` and the targets advertised in the receiver's `webapp-receive` discovery property.
    If this intersection is empty, the receiver MUST treat the `webapp` option as unusable for this Share.
-If a `protocol.webapp.sharedSecret` is present, the receiver MUST NOT place it in the URI and MUST NOT expose it to the browser.
+The receiver MUST NOT place the `protocol.webapp.sharedSecret` in the URI and MUST NOT expose it to the browser.
 Instead, the receiver MUST first exchange it at the Sending Server's {tokenEndPoint} using the Code Flow, then deliver the resulting bearer token to the web app via an HTTP POST to